 The innovative TAO WellShell became CES 2014 award finalist.
-As a key technology partner, Melon developed the accompanying app, from UX design to Android development and quality assurance.
+As a key technology partner, Melon delivered the accompanying mobile app, from UX design to Android development and quality assurance.

 Entertainment & Sports